jcaxmacher/nvram/content/post/habits.md

 I don't want to lie to you, dear reader.
 This is not my first blog.
 The road behind me is littered with cleverly titled (or so I thought) and sparsely populated blogs.
-This time, however, I am committing to posting at least once a week.
-A promise writ on the water of the vast and tempestuous ocean that is the internet; yet one intend to keep.
+This time, however, I am committing to posting at least once a week- a promise writ on the water of the vast and tempestuous ocean that is the internet.

 The word blog used to bother me quite a bit.
 At this stage in my life I have more important things to worry about, so I accept there is no changing